Mateo-Wallace/rpg-dice-js/QuickStart.md

 # :icon-rocket: Quick Start

-## Download the package to your package
+## Download the package to your project

 Navigate to your projects root directory and open the console.
 From the command line run: